wltb/ff_feedcleaner/README.md

 In the NY Times objects, we also can see the different ways of inserting a "&amp;amp;" into the feed.
 In the *regex* case, this has to be done literally, with the *xpath_regex*, there must be a "&" in the *replacement* value.

 For the object modifying faz.net feeds, we see that the *link_regex* type works without the need for finding the right xpath, and so combines the best features of the other two types.
 Since this type also uses DOM functions, the same rules for insertion of entities as for the *xpath_regex* type apply.

-###Type *utf-8*
+### Type *utf-8*
 This type converts the feed data encoding to UTF-8.

-##Preview of modifications
+## Preview of modifications
 The other pane titled *Show Diff* can be used to preview the changes made by this plugin.
 Simply enter the feed URL in the text box at the very top and click the button.
 A diff of the before and after will show up in the larger text box.
 Here is a screenshot for the faz.net modification:

 ![Show Diff](https://cloud.githubusercontent.com/assets/4541137/13574263/abcb7b7c-e483-11e5-877e-5e73e63c8f72.jpg)

+The config used for the feed modification is *not* the one stored in the DB, but the one displayed under the **Preferences** pane.
+This is useful for trying out new modifications without interfering with the actual fetching, but the text must be valid JSON then.

-This feature is still a little rough around the edges, e.g. there may be problems for feeds with encoding other then utf-8, or when the orginal feed can not be parsed, but the modified one can.
+This feature is still a little rough around the edges, e.g. there may be problems for feeds with encoding other then utf-8, or when the original feed can not be parsed, but the modified one can.

 Some technical details: Currently, the unix diff CLI tool is used, so on machines without it, this will not work.
+The right hand side (marked with **+** in the screenshot) is the modified feed, and the left hand side the original one.
 The diff command used is defined in the class constant *diff_cmd* and can be changed for more context etc.
 The preview does not load any other plugins, so the actual feed parsed by Tiny Tiny RSS may have other modifications besides the one shown in the preview.

-##Extended Logging
+## Extended Logging
 Extended logging is enabled by setting the corresponding checkbox in the preferences tab.
 Regardless of this setting, errors are always logged.
 The log entries go into what you have defined in LOG_DESTINATION in Tiny Tiny RSSes config.php.

 If you enable extended logging, the activity of the plugin will be reported in great detail.
 In particular, if you see no output at all, none of your objects in the configuration matched any of your subscribed feeds.